 When we were going home, I didn’t forget to buy Puto Calasaio

 What is Puto Calasiao?

-From the name itself, Puto Calasiao is invented in the town.
+From the name itself, Puto Calasiao is a snack invented in the town.
 It is a white and tiny rice cake made from fermented concoction and steamed to perfection.
-They are chewy, sweet, smooth, creamy and bursting with flavor.
+They are chewy, sweet, smooth, creamy, and bursting with flavor.